 We recommend that you power up and then test the system before you add a glass top to ensure that everything is functioning and connected as intended.
 After pressing your power button, you’ll be thrilled by the beauty of the PC that you’ve personally created and conceptualized.
 If everything is functioning properly, place the glass and you can now enjoy your DIY computer desk.

 Purchasing a computer desk that is already built

 Apart from building a computer desk yourself, you can buy a computer desk that has already been built.
 This is simply a desk that has been constructed with the sole purpose of mounting your computer.
 You can search for this ‘pc built into desk for sale’ online and you’ll certainly find it in various sites like B&H and NewEgg.

 Hybrid Do-It-Yourself (DIY) solutions

-You may spend a lot of money and time for a genuinely unique custom computer desk case.
-On the other hand, you can either spend little time and moderate money amount for a solution that is ready or spend moderate duration and little money amount for a Do-It-Yourself hybrid solution.
+You may spend a lot of money and time on a genuinely unique custom computer desk case.
+On the other hand, you can either spend little time and a moderate money amount for a ready solution or spend moderate duration and little money amount for a Do-It-Yourself hybrid solution.